 CHIEF OPERAtiNG OFFICER

 Richard Aird is a professional operations manager with more than 20 years of experience in commercial development and operations in construction and rural industries.
 His success in large-scale rural development enriches Redflow with a wealth of business experience.
 Richard, who has worked in a range of roles at Redflow since 2009, has first-hand knowledge of customer requirements for grid-connected and off-grid electricity generating and storage systems in both regional and remote areas.

 CHIEF FINANCIAL OFFICER AND COMPANY SEcRETARY

-Trudy, a qualified CPA and former CFO for the Tritium, has strong finance experience across a number of industries with both national and international exposure.
-With a real passion for the business and not just the numbers, Trudy has more than 15 years experience as Country CFO or Senior Business Unit Finance Executive for global companies including Bucyrus, Caterpillar Global Mining, Ansaldo and ABB and several privately held companies.
+Trudy Walsh, a qualified CPA and former CFO for the Tritium, has strong finance experience across a number of industries with both national and international exposure.
+With a real passion for the business and not just the numbers, Trudy has more than 15 years experience as Country CFO or Senior Business Unit Finance Executive for global companies including Bucyrus, Caterpillar Global Mining, Ansaldo and ABB and several privately-held companies.
 Trudy is an integral part of Redflow’s senior executive team working closely with senior managers on the company’s growth and commercialisation strategy.

 Dr. Mike Giulianini

 Mike Giulianini heads Redflow’s systems engineering department, assisting system integrators with using Redflow’s ZBM2 zinc-bromine flow batteries in energy storage systems.
 He has more than 13 years of experience as a systems engineer, having held management and executive positions.
 He has supervised and managed a multitude of projects in energy storage, renewables integration and defence telecommunications.
 Mike has attained his Laurea Magistrale in electronic engineering, a PhD related to organic photovoltaics from the Queensland University of Technology and a graduate certificate in research commercialisation.